Yiyi127/FocusCameraJuniorDevPHP/README.md

 └── index.html
 ```
 ## Other
-- 1. In case the project doesn't run in your computer, I recorded a video of me showing all CRUD functions on this website.
+- 1. In case the project doesn't run in your computer, I recorded a video of me showing all CRUD functions on this website, it's the sample.mov
 - 2. In case sometimes the CRUD is not working, just refresh the page.